BLOOD PRESSURE (ages prone to high blood pressure)

 Low Blood Pressure is abnormally low blood pressure most times referred to as Hypotension

-Blood pressure is lowest when you are sleeping and rises when you awaken and increasing temporarily when you’re under stress, excited or exercising But when the pressure stays elevated over time, it causes the heart to pump harder and work overtime, possibly leading to various, serious health problems, ranging from hardening of the arteries, stroke, and brain hemorrhage to kidney malfunction and blindness.
+Blood pressure is lowest when you are sleeping and rises when you awaken and increasing temporarily when you’re under stress, excited or exercising But when the pressure stays elevated over time, it can cause the heart to pump very hard and work overtime this could possibly lead to various, serious health problems, ranging from hardening of the arteries, stroke, and brain hemorrhage to kidney malfunction and blindness.

-Blood pressure is recorded as two numbers, the systolic (pressure during a heartbeat) over the diastolic (pressure between heartbeats).
-For example, a measurement of 120/80 millimeters of mercury (mmHg) is expressed as “120 over 80.”
-Normal blood pressure is less than 120/80.
+Blood pressure is recorded as 2 numbers, the systolic (pressure during a heartbeat) over the diastolic (pressure between heartbeats).
+For example, a mensuration of 120/80 millimeters of mercury (mmHg) is expressed as “120 over 80.” normal pressure is less than 120/80.
 People with pressures between 120/80 and 139/89 are considered to have pre-hypertension and are likely to develop hypertension without preventative measures.
-Today, clinical guidelines recommend that physicians work with patients to keep their blood pressures below 140/90 mmHg
+Today, clinical guidelines suggest that physicians work with patients to keep their blood pressures below 140/90 mmHg

 Hypertension is a silent killer, often with no obvious or visible symptoms.
-The only way to find out if you have hypertension is through testing by your physician, who will make the diagnosis on the basis of two or more readings taken on different visits
+The only way to ascertain if you've got high blood pressure is thru testing by your doctor, who will make the diagnosis on the basis of two or more readings taken on different visits

-A diagnosis of high or low blood pressure requires only one measurement, either systolic or diastolic, or both, to be outside the healthy range.
+A diagnosis of high or low pressure needs only 1 measurement, either systolic or diastolic, or both, to be outside the healthy range.
 For many people who with higher than normal blood pressure there is no obvious cause why their blood pressure is high, that is why there are ages prone to high blood pressure.

 Causes of hypertension (High Blood Pressure)

-Some Pre -Disposing factors that may contribute to High BP include:
+Some Pre -Disposing of factors that may contribute to High BP include: